top of page

 Time frame

 Each of the units of this course is intended to be worked with over a minimum of ten weeks; the content allows for the gradual development of an imaginative way of understanding living form.
-Individual preparation doesn’t have to be carried out daily but with about 15-20 minutes every few days the course could be done well.
+Individual preparation doesn’t have to be carried out daily but with about 15-20 minutes every few days the course can be done well.

 Journal